For Your Trust, I Thank You

 He was not goofing off, but

-repulsing the stones hurled at him
+repulsing stones hurled at him

-by narrow-minded others
+by narrow-minded brothers

 He was not goofing off, but